Gregory J. Harbaugh

-Gregory Jordan Harbaugh is an aeronautical/astronautical engineer and former NASA astronaut.
+Gregory Jordan "Greg" Harbaugh (born April 15, 1956) is an aeronautical/astronautical engineer and former NASA astronaut.
 He flew on four space shuttle missions as a mission specialist with responsibilities that included Remote Manipulator System (RMS) operation and Extravehicular Activity (EVAs).
 He performed three spacewalks during the shuttle missions including in support of repair/refurbishment of the Hubble Space Telescope.

-Background & Education
+Background and education

-Harbaugh was born November 29, 1955, in Cleveland, Ohio, and grew up in Willoughby, Ohio.
+Harbaugh was born April 15, 1956, in Cleveland, Ohio, and grew up in Willoughby, Ohio.
 Harbaugh graduated from Willoughby South High School in 1974 and went on to receive a Bachelor of Science degree in Aeronautical and Astronautical Engineering from Purdue University in 1978 and a Master of Science in Physical Science from University of Houston–Clear Lake in 1986.
 He is married with three adult children.
 He currently resides with his wife Carol in southern Wisconsin.

 Career

-NASA Experience
+NASA experience

 Harbaugh came to NASA's Johnson Space Center after graduation from Purdue University in 1978.
 He held engineering and technical management positions in Space Shuttle flight operations, and supported Shuttle flight operations from Mission Control for most of the flights from STS-1 through STS-51-L. He served as Lead Data Processing Systems (DPS) Officer for STS-9 (Spacelab-1) and STS-41-D, Orbit DPS for STS-41-B and STS-41-C, and Ascent/Entry DPS for STS-41-G. He also served as a senior flight controller addressing issues requiring real-time resolution, for several flights from STS-51-A through STS-51-L.

 Harbaugh has a commercial pilot's license with instrument rating, and over 1600 hours total flying time.

 Selected by NASA in June 1987, Harbaugh became an astronaut in August 1988.
 His technical assignments included work in the Shuttle Avionics Integration Laboratory (SAIL), the Shuttle Remote Manipulator System (RMS), telerobotics systems development for Space Station, the Hubble Space Telescope servicing mission development, spacecraft communicator (CAPCOM) in Mission Control, and extravehicular activity (EVA) for the International Space Station (ISS).
 He was assigned as the backup EVA crew member and capsule communicator (Capcom) for STS-61, the first Hubble Space Telescope servicing mission.

 A veteran of four space flights, Harbaugh has logged a total of 818 hours in space, including 18 hours, 29 minutes EVA.
-From 1997-2001 Harbaugh served as Manager of the Extravehicular Activity Project Office, with program management responsibility for all aspects of NASA's spacewalk industry, including spacesuits, tools, training, tasks and operations for the Space Shuttle, the International Space Station, and future planetary missions.
+From 1997 to 2001 Harbaugh served as Manager of the Extravehicular Activity Project Office, with program management responsibility for all aspects of NASA's spacewalk industry, including spacesuits, tools, training, tasks and operations for the Space Shuttle, the International Space Station, and future planetary missions.
 Harbaugh left NASA in March 2001.